brockdyer03/QuadrupoleAnalysis/README.md

 ***

-We can then initialize an array of zeros for the inertia matrix and begin iterating through the atoms in the geometry once again,
+Then, initialize an array of zeros for the inertia matrix and begin iterating through the atoms in the geometry once again,

 ***